-In this Annual Report, we cover how 2012/13 was a year in which recorded crime fell a further 7.4 percent, year-on-year, with 29,337 fewer recorded offences than the year before.
-The total of 365,185 recorded offences was the lowest in more than 30 years.
-The road toll was 317, remaining close to 2011/12 levels which were the lowest since official records began.
+In this Annual Report you will read what Police planned to do and what we actually did, including how 2013/14 was a year in which recorded crime fell a further 3.2 percent, year-on-year, with 11,621 fewer recorded offences than the year before.
+The total of 353,564 recorded offences contributed further to the previous year, which was the lowest in more than 30 years.
+The road toll was at an all time low of 278, the lowest since official records began.

 - Reducing crime.
 As crime reduces, the financial, economic and social costs of crime are also reduced.
 Further and related to (3), people are much more secure and much less anxious if they are not victimised in the first place.